saraoe/emoDynamics/README.md

 ```

 *NB: This only runs ```src/emotionFluxus.py``` and ```src/smoothing.py``` but not the rest of the pipeline, as the tweets used for this is not shared on git!*

+To visualize the results and run the linear models
+- run ```notebooks/vis_emotionFluxus.ipynb``` to visualize the novelty and resonance signals
+- run ```notebooks/linear_models.ipynb``` to fit and visualize the linear regressions between novelty and resonance

 ## Acknowledgments